 Thanksgiving Day is especially celebrated as National day in the United States on the fourth Thursday of November and it is also celebrated across the world like in Canada, Liberia and in some Caribbean islands.

 This day is specially celebrated as a day appointed for giving thanks for divine goodness.
 This day is celebrated as the joy when Harvest occurs and people arrange family and social parties and donate food to poor ones thanking God for His blessings.

-Thanksgiving Day was first officially announced in USA by Abraham Lincoln a presidential proclamation in 1863.
+Thanksgiving Day was first officially announced in the USA by Abraham Lincoln a presidential proclamation in 1863.

 Thanksgiving is celebrated on the second Monday of October in Canada and on the fourth Thursday of November in the United States, and around the same part of the year in other places.

-It is generally believed especially in USA that in 1621, the Pilgrims arranged a feast in Plymouth Colony and invited Wampanoag Indians to celebrate their first harvest.
-As a good time that include with turkey and pumpkin pie, was had by all.
+It is generally believed especially in the USA that in 1621, the Pilgrims arranged a feast in Plymouth Colony and invited Wampanoag Indians to celebrate their first harvest.
+A good time that includes turkey and pumpkin pie, was had by all.